piao-0429/piao-0429.github.io/_pages/about.md

 My research topic lies in the interdisciplinary topics of **reinforcement learning**, and **robotics**.
 My dream is to **empower robots with the capacity to act in open world environments**.

-I am currently working on leveraging LLM and VLM to boost the generalization ability of robots.
+I am currently working on leveraging LLM and VLM to boost the performance and generalization ability of robots.